Skip to main content

 This article describes which options are available to manage permissions for your GoMeddo users.
 As a best practice, it is generally advisable to go for option 3 despite the slightly higher setup time required.

-Using permission set groups, introduced by Salesforce in Spring '20, a third option is now available.
-This option has all the advantages of the previous options, and none of their disadvantages (except that it does take more time to set up than option 1 does).
-The general idea is that you create a permission set group which contains at least three permission sets:
+Using permission set groups, introduced by Salesforce in Spring '20, the general idea is that you create a permission set group which contains at least three permission sets:

 1. A GoMeddo permission set